marcelroed/deep-optimal-control/README.md

-# deep-optimal-control
+# Deep Optimal Control
-Implementations of ideas discussed in "Deep Learning as Optimal Control Problems: Models and Numerical Methods"
+Implementations of ideas discussed in "Deep Learning as Optimal Control Problems: Models and Numerical Methods".